- Launched on Prime Video in September 2022

 Speaking of the elves, there will be famous and not-so-famous faces in the series.
 Robert Aramayo (Game of Thrones) is the legendary elf Elrond who, when the show starts, is the young – in Elven terms, anyway – Herald to elven High King Gil-galad, who is portrayed by Benjamin Walker (Jessica Jones).
 Charles Edwards (The Crown) is Celebrimbor, the elven smith who creates the Rings of Power for Sauron.
 Although, the Dark Lord is disguised at the time, and manipulates Celebrimbor into forging them.

-In his first major acting role, Will Fletcher plays Finrod, one of Galadriel's brothers, while Ismael Cruz Córdova (The Undoing) is playing a brand-new elven character called Arondir, a Southlands elf who has a secret, forbidden relationship with another new character – a human healer called Bronwyn, who'sportrayed by Nazanin Boniadi (How I Met Your Mother).
+In his first major acting role, Will Fletcher plays Finrod, one of Galadriel's brothers.
+Ismael Cruz Córdova (The Undoing) plays a brand-new elven character called Arondir, a Southlands elf who has a secret, forbidden relationship with another new character – a human healer called Bronwyn, who's portrayed by Nazanin Boniadi (How I Met Your Mother).
 Tyroe Muhafidin will play Bronwyn's son Theo, who finds a mysterious sword that could play a key role in the show's plot.

-Owain Arthur (Casualty) has been cast as Prince Durin IV, the eventual dwarven king of Khazad-dûm.
-Meanwhile, newcomer Sophia Nomvete will play the first female dwarf in a live-action Lord of the Rings project called Princess Disa.
-As confirmed by executive producer Lindsay Weber (via IGN (opens in new tab)), some female dwarves will surprisingly have beards, with Disa having not-too-noticeable sideburns (per Entertainment Weekly (opens in new tab)).
+Owain Arthur (Casualty) is Prince Durin IV, the eventual dwarven king of Khazad-dûm.
+Newcomer Sophia Nomvete plays the first female dwarf in a live-action Lord of the Rings project called Princess Disa.

-Cynthia Addai-Robinson (Arrow) plays Queen Regent Míriel, who leads the Númenoreans at the start of the show (per EW (opens in new tab)).
-Meanwhile, Trystan Gravelle (A Discovery of Witches) has been cast as Míriel's advisor Pharazôn, who'll have a big role to play in Númenor's eventual downfall.
+Cynthia Addai-Robinson (Arrow) plays Queen Regent Míriel, who leads Númenor at the start of the show.
+Trystan Gravelle (A Discovery of Witches) is Míriel's advisor Pharazôn, who has a big role to play in Númenor's eventual downfall.
 His son Kemen is played by Leon Wadham (The Bad Seed).
-Lastly on the human front, Charlie Vickers (Medici) will play someone called Halbrand, who is said to be on the run from his past.
+Lastly on the human front, Charlie Vickers (Medici) plays Halbrand, who is said to be on the run from his past.

-Finally, Daniel Weyman (Gentleman Jack) have been cast as The Stranger, an unnamed character who crash lands on Middle-earth after arriving in a meteor, and is rescued by Nori and Poppy.
-The Stranger's real identity is one of the biggest mysteries to emerge from the trailers.
-Given the secrecy around him, we suspect he'll have a major role to play.
+Finally, Daniel Weyman (Gentleman Jack) is The Stranger, an unnamed character who crash lands on Middle-earth after arriving in a meteor, and is rescued by Nori and Poppy.
+Joseph Mawle (Game of Thrones) also portrays one of the show's antagonists called Adar.

 Lord of the Rings: The Rings of Power plot